-In realist drama, the characters talk in a close approximation of everyday speech.
-The vast majority or modern plays, TV shows, and movies, are written in a similar style, though most fail to rise to the same level of social critique.
+In realist drama, the characters talk in a close approximation of everyday speech: no one is waxing poetic with "thees" and "thous" and no one interrupts a domestic moment to give a speech on, say, flowers.
+It's no big shocker that this trend stuck around.
+The vast majority of modern plays, TV shows, and movies are written in a similar style... though most fail to rise to the same level of social critique.

 MRS. LINDE: "You must not forget that I had a helpless mother and two little brothers.
 We couldn't wait for you, Nils; your prospects seemed hopeless then."
 (3.22)

 Straightforward?
 Oh yes.
 Conversational?
 Yeppers.
 Concerned with normal, everyday things, instead of, say, the fate of a nation?
 Yessirree Bob.
 This is some Ibsen-caliber realness being dished out.

 A little lit history snack: realism shouldn't be confused with its cousin, Naturalism.
 Though the two styles were being developed around the same time, they have some big differences.
 Basically, Naturalism was just a lot more hardcore about representing everyday life exactly as it was: characters might talk on and on about nothing in particular and the plays might have no obvious climax.
 This could be a little on the yawn-worthy side, but hey: it's pretty dang natural.